MikeWoodward/Reading-Data-Into-Python/Microsoft Word/README.md

-# JSON
+# Micosoft Word
-These are the demo files for the JSON demos.
+These are the demo files for the Microsoft Word demos.